roam-qgis/Roam/docs/README.txt

 Ignore the text on the QPushButton as it will be replaced with a icon and the text Pick when the program runs.

-Finally add a checkbox control onto the form and name it replacedexisting, change the text to anything.
+Add a checkbox control onto the form changing its name to replacedexisting.

+**Important step**

+The last step is to add a QButtonBox that has a OK and Cancel button.

+.. warning:: |name| expects there to be a QButtonBox on the form with the name
+          ``buttonbox``.
+The form will not work correctly and you will get errors if the button box is missing.

 The form is also too big just for a few controls so resize it to a acceptable size.
 Select the main root item in the Object Inspector pannel and click grid layout.